cs1302uga/cs1302-minesweeper-alpha/README.md

 minesweeper-alpha:
 ```

-In this example, the col numbers and mine field contented needed to be padded
+In this example, the column numbers and square contents needed to be padded
-due to column index values `10` and `11`, however, the row did not require any
+due to column index values `10` and `11`, however, the row index values did
-padding.
+not require any padding.

 Finally, let's assume we are playing a `11`-by-`11` game of Minesweeper.
 When the
 game starts, the interface should look like this: